 This soft and fragrant Cinnamon Bread is filled with cinnamon swirls and topped with cinnamon sugar and vanilla icing.
 This easy quick bread contains no yeast and comes together in minutes.

 Grab your coffee and put on your coziest slippers… we’re welcoming December with soft and fragrant CINNAMON SWIRL BREAD!
 This quick bread is teetering on that delicious line between bread and cake.
 It’s moist and tender and filled with just the right amount of cinnamon sugar.
+This bread joins my soft and chewy Snickerdoodle Bars and crispy Cinnamon Sugar Cookies as one of my favorite ways to get my cinnamon-sugar fix.

 How To Make Cinnamon Bread: